-At UMA, Accessibility Services is the department within Student Support and Development which is responsible for providing necessary accommodations to students with disabilities in accordance with the Americans with Disabilities Act (ADA).
+At UMA, Accessibility Services is the department within the Division of Academic Success which is responsible for providing necessary accommodations to students with disabilities in accordance with the Americans with Disabilities Act (ADA).

-UMA complies with all laws which define the rights of individuals with disabilities, and makes reasonable efforts to accommodate specific academic needs.
-Students with disabilities who apply to the University are admitted through the same admissions process, and must meet the same admission standards, as other students.
-It is the student’s responsibility to request support through contact with the Department of Learning Success, or their local Student Services Coordinator.
+UMA complies with all laws which define the rights of individuals with disabilities, and makes reasonable efforts to accommodate specific academic and residential needs.
+Students with disabilities who apply to the University are admitted through the same admissions process, and must meet the same admission standards as other students.
+It is the student’s responsibility to request support through contact with the Division of Academic Success.

 It is important to note that the laws and procedures which govern support for students with disabilities are different in college than in high school.
 Colleges do not offer special education, rather they provide accommodations that enable students with disabilities to access the same education experience as their peers.
 An accommodation is any change in the learning environment or in the way things are customarily done that enables a person with a disability to have equitable access to the University experience.